 Other projects include the music album "Four Movements" constructed in video game space, as well as a special music review issue of EAR WAVE EVENT written entirely by AI.
 Additionally over the past few years, Sullender has worked on re-interpreting the work of Maryanne Amacher at venues such as the Stedelijk Museum (Amsterdam) and REDCAT (Los Angeles) as a member of Supreme Connections.

-Among other activities, he teaches new media at various New York institutions and is founding co-editor (will Bill Dietz) of the sonic arts publication Ear | Wave | Event.
+Among other activities, he is founding co-editor (will Bill Dietz) of the sonic arts publication EAR WAVE EVENT.

-Any inquiries including requests for press materials, booking, acquisitions, CV/resume, etc. should be directed to:
+Any inquiries should be directed to: